Shegara/Intranet-Centar-Municipality/README.md

 ## Start the backend server
 cd api (once you're in /intranet-centar-municipality folder path)

-npm install dotenv - installs the dotenv package that loads env variables

-after installing, change the environment variables in the example.env file provided based on your credentials, rename it to .env after that

-npm install multer - installs the multer middleware required for file uploads on the CMS
+npm install dotenv multer

 npm run build

 npm start

+after installing, change the environment variables in the example.env file provided based on your credentials, rename it to .env after that

 the backend server will start at http://localhost:8800

 ## For the frontend
 cd client (once you're in /intranet-centar-municipality folder path)

-npm install next react react-dom - installs react and nextjs
+npm install next react react-dom axios pg - installs react and nextjs

 npm run dev